riptidewave93/Openwrt-MR18/README.md

 To Do
 -----
 ##### MR18
-  * Fixup Ethernet (Seems our PHY chip has its own mdio requirements, needs more research)
   * Create Image Build Scripts (So we can stop using the default elf binaries)
   * Enable/Setup Sysupgrade
   * Move LED Driver to device driver instead of kernel patch